brightsparklabs/appcli/README.md

     # sh
     docker build -t brightsparklabs/myapp --build-arg APP_VERSION=latest .

-### (Optional) Login to private docker registries and pass through credentials
+### (Optional) Login to private Docker registries and pass through credentials

-It is possible to login to private docker registries on the host, and pass through credentials to the cli container run by the launcher script.
-This enables pulling and running docker images from private docker registries.
+It is possible to login to private Docker registries on the host, and pass through credentials to the CLI container run by the launcher script.
+This enables pulling and running Docker images from private Docker registries.

 Login using:

-    docker login $REGISTRY_URL
+    docker login ${REGISTRY_URL}

-The credentials file path, default `~/.docker/config.json`, can be passed as an option `--docker-credentials-file` or `-o` to the `myapp` container.
+The credentials file path can be passed as an option via `--docker-credentials-file` or `-p` to the `myapp` container.

 ### View the installer script

     # sh
+    docker run --rm brightsparklabs/myapp:<version> install

+    # or if using a private registry for images
     docker run --rm brightsparklabs/myapp:<version> --docker-credentials-file ~/.docker/config.json install

 While it is not mandatory to view the script before running, it is highly recommended.